Carbon Monoxide Detector: Know when you’re in danger

 Carbon monoxide detectors save lives.
-This is undisputed, so much so that the province of Ontario has made CO detectors mandatory in all residential homes.
+This is undisputed, so much that the province of Ontario has made CO detectors mandatory in all residential homes.
 Even if carbon monoxide alarms aren’t mandatory in your area, you should treat them as such.

 What is carbon monoxide (CO)?